-The Intergovernmental Panel on Climate Change Sixth Assessment Report brings together conclusions from the latest scientific studies on the climate system.
+The Intergovernmental Panel on Climate Change Sixth Assessment Report brings together conclusions from the latest scientific studies on the physical science of the climate system.
 Aviva Investors’ climate specialist Rick Stathers assesses the evidence and the implications for investors.

 How much impact have human actions had on the atmosphere and the climate?